Skip to main content

 2

-• Reads transaction logs immediately
+• Reads database logs immediately

 • Queues all changes (inserts, updates, deletes) in Kafka